jared-richard-clarke/student/scheme/interpreters/README.md

 - `joy.md`: a Joy interpreter written in Joy by Manfred von Thun.
 - `miranda-scheme.md`: a comparison between Miranda and Scheme interpreters.
 - `norvig.py`: a Scheme interpreter written in Python as defined by Peter Norvig.
+- `tang.hs`: A Scheme interpreter implemented in Haskell by Jonathan Tang.

 ## Grammar
 **LISP** is defined in terms of the evaluation of data structures, **not** in terms of the syntax of character streams or files.